 The government has introduced limitations on the availability of input tax credit (ITC) by GST assesses, if the details have not been provided by the supplier.
-This is aimed to curb the peril of fake invoices and improve cash flow, while this could lead to an increased workload for assesses.
+This is aimed to curb the peril of bogus invoices and improve cash flow, while this could lead to an increased workload for assesses.

 As per the existing system, assesses are required to file two return forms – GSTR-1 which is for outward sales with tax liability and GSTR-3B which consists of summary returns with final tax payment.
 However, as both these return forms are auto-linked, this could result in showing higher tax liability, claiming the higher input tax credit and paying less tax in cash.